xmvks/vos11/README.md

 # vos11
-Debloated Windows 11 versions called VeganOS
+Debloated Windows 11 versions called VeganOS **WARNING: THIS OS IS POLISH-ONLY INSTALLER!
+YOU CAN CHANGE THE LANGUAGE AFTER INSTALLING OS!!!**